 What Next for the Plaza de Toros Monumental ?

-When bullfighting was banned in Catalonia I had high hopes that the Monumental bullring would be converted into an open air music venue/theatre/cinema.
-After all, the plaza has been used for concerts in the past including performances by The Beatles, The Rolling Stones and Bob Marley.
-The family which owns bullring also owns several theatres and cinemas, so you never know…
+When bullfighting was banned in Catalonia, I had high hopes that the Monumental bullring would be converted into an open-air music venue/theatre/cinema.
+After all, the plaza has been used for concerts in the past, including performances by The Beatles, The Rolling Stones, and Bob Marley.
+The family that owns the bullring also owns several theatres and cinemas, so you never know.

-Unfortunately up until now there has only been rumours and speculation.
+Unfortunately, up until now, there have only been rumours and speculation.

 In 2014 it was reported that the Emir of Qatar had offered 2,200 million euros to purchase the bullring and convert it into a mosque, the 3rd largest in the world.